evkx/evkx.github.io/content/models/hiphi/y/Y_Performance/_index.md

 {{<evkxdisplayaddarticle />}}

 ## Cargo Capacity and Towing Ability

-The cargo capacity in the trunk is 692 liters.
-With the rear seat down, it is 1848 liters.
-Under the hood, there is frunk with more storage room.
-This frunk is 85 liters (3.0 CU FT).
+The trunk offers a cargo capacity of 692 liters (24.4 CU FT).
+With the rear seat folded down, this expands to 1848 liters (65.3 CU FT).
+Additionally, there is a frunk (front trunk) with a storage capacity of 85 liters (3.0 CU FT).

 This model is not available with a towbar.
 So, to pull a trailer, you must look at other models.